spec-framework/website/docs/example.md

 The remaining methods are getters, methods to delegate to sub widgets, one method to compute the methods in a specific class for a specific protocol, and methods to register to sub widget events.
-Those methods are summed up in this code:
+Those methods are given in this code: